Table of contents

 Wasp & Bee Stings

 Try and teach him from an early age not to chase insects.
-However, should your dog have been stung, telephone your vet straight away for advice.
-If the sting is on the skin, then like you would with humans, try to gently scrape it away with your nail rather than tweezers which could burst the poison sack and make it worse.
-Like you would with a human if they got stung, you can treat the sting with Bicarbonate of soda if it is a bee sting to help neutralize it or vinegar on a wasp sting BUT only do this if you are sure which insect was the offender otherwise, you will make the dog feel worse.
+However, if your dog has been stung, telephone your vet immediately for advice.
+If the sting is on the skin, like you would with humans, try to gently scrape it away with your nail rather than tweezers, which could burst the poison sack and worsen it.
+As you would with a human if they got stung, you can treat the sting with Bicarbonate of soda if it is a bee sting to help neutralise it or vinegar on a wasp sting, BUT only do this if you are sure which insect was the offender otherwise; you will make the dog feel worse.

 BBQ and dogs

-With lighter nights and warmer temperatures comes the urge to take long walks with our dogs, but if your winter walks have been short and sweet, then your pooch may be out of shape.
-Take it easy at first to slowly re-build fitness.
+With lighter nights and warmer temperatures comes the urge to take long walks with our dogs, but your pooch may be out of shape if your winter walks have been short and sweet.
+Take it easy at first to rebuild fitness slowly.